JohnXander/JohnXander/README.md

 🔍 Looking for a position as a Junior Developer. <br>
 🌱 Recent graduate of a six-month, full-time course in software development. <br>
+🔭 Currently exploring the power of the t3-stack <br>
 💻 Portfolio: https://johnbloxam.netlify.app <br>
 🥷 Codewars: https://www.codewars.com/users/JohnXander <br>
 💼 LinkedIn: https://www.linkedin.com/in/john-bloxam-210207250 <br>